-Our marketing and sales function is led by Dr. Nathan Lawrence, our vice president of Marketing and Sales.
-Dr. Lawrence oversees and directs marketing and sales activities such as trade show attendance and sponsorship, on-line advertising, website maintenance and improvement, search engine optimization, creation and dissemination of a PCT newsletter, market research initiatives, the arrangement of on-location seminars, lectures, and demonstrations of PCT capabilities, and the supervision of our one-person sales force.
-Dr. Lawrence is also responsible for the overall coordination of our collaboration programs, from initial set-up, research plan design, and training, service, and data analysis.
+Our marketing and sales functions are led by Dr. Bradford Young, our Chief Commercial Officer.
+Dr. Young oversees and directs all marketing and sales activities, including trade show attendance and sponsorship, on-line advertising, website maintenance and improvement, search engine optimization, creation and dissemination of a PCT newsletter, market research initiatives, the arrangement of on-location seminars, lectures, and demonstrations of PCT capabilities, and the supervision of our two-person sales force.
+Dr. Young is also responsible for the overall coordination of our collaboration programs, from initial set-up, research plan design, and training, service, and data analysis.
 Some of these responsibilities are shared with other departments such as Research and Development, but marketing and sales drives the collaborative process.
-Dr. Lawrence is also responsible for the continued coordination and support of our foreign distribution partners.
+Dr. Young is also responsible for the continued coordination and support of our foreign distribution partners.